What Is Bone Broth?

 Of course this isn’t an all-inclusive list.
 If it sounds tasty, try adding it to your broth for added flavor.

 The other option is of course to add herbs, spices, veggies and aromatics to add during the cooking process – just remember that that can limit how you use it later.
-When you start your bone broth, look through the fridge for veggie scraps.
+When you start, look through the fridge for veggie scraps.
 Onions, carrots, celery, garlic and leek are all great options.
-Add them to the broth as it starts to boil.
-Even peels and scraps will work since you’ll be straining the broth.
+Add them to the broth as it starts to simmer.
+Even peels and scraps will work since you’ll be straining the end product.
 Just make sure they are clean before you toss them in the pot.

 Dried herbs and spices can also be added in the beginning.
 When it comes to fresh herbs though, I wait until the end of the cooking process.
 Most fresh herbs are fairly delicate and you’ll lose all the good flavor and any nutritional benefits if you boil them for 12 hours or longer.
 Just hold off and throw them in for the last few minutes before cooling and straining your broth.